shakerg/shakerg/README.md

 ### Hi there 👋

+Welcome to my GitHub repo!\
-Here you'll find garbage I hack around on, but more importanly you'll find the source for images provided on my Docker Hub account [shaker242](https://hub.docker.com/u/shaker242) and content related to my [OCPdude YouTube channel](https://www.youtube.com/c/OCPdude).
+Here you'll find garbage I hack around on, but more importanly you'll find the source for images provided on my Docker Hub account [shaker242](https://hub.docker.com/u/shaker242) and in-progress content related to the [OCPdude YouTube channel](https://www.youtube.com/c/OCPdude).

-Regarding OCPdude: I highly recommend that if you need assistance with OpenShift, you contact your support channels directly.
-The YouTube channel is for educational and entertainment purposes only.
+Looking for the OCPdude GitHub repo?
+[Click Here](https://github.com/ocpdude)

-If you'd like to collaborate on any of these project repos, please do!
-I believe we learn and develop valuable skills when we act as a team.
+If you'd like to contribute to any of these projects, please do!
+I enjoy learning and collaborating!

 When I'm not hacking or gaming, I'm on an adventure as an avid wilderness backpacker.
-Being on the east coast provides fantastic access to the Blue Ridge, Shenandoah, and Smoky Mountains, along with many wilderness areas along the Appalachians.
+Being on the east coast provides fantastic access to the Blue Ridge, Shenandoah, and Smoky Mountains, along with many wilderness areas along the Appalachians. 🥾 🏕 ⛰

 Upcoming lectures/events:
 18/FEB/22 - The Engineening Design Process, Lakeville, MA